DoctrinAB/keep-alive-cli/README.md

 # keep-alive-cli
 A cli for testing http keep-alive connections during graceful exits.
 The client makes two requests to the passed url.
-The first request establishes a keep-alive connection.
+The first request attempts to establish a keep-alive connection.
 You're supposed to kill the server manually between requests.

 # usage
 ```bash